-Contact the school Business Manager Mrs Overall to arrange a tour of the school.
+Contact the school Business Manager Miss Jayne O'Connell in order to arrange a tour of the school.

-If your child has a Special Educational Need or a disability then please make this aware to the school's business manager who will arrange an opportunity for you to meet with the SENCO Mrs Wilson in order to discuss provision that may need to be considered prior to starting at the school.
+If your child has a Special Educational Need or a disability then please make this aware to the school's business manager who will arrange an opportunity for you to meet with the SENDCO Mrs Burns in order to discuss provision that may need to be considered prior to starting at the school.